HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 Since httpx's client.request() accepts any HTTP method name as its first argument, QUERY requests can be sent without any special handling.

-Visualizing GET's URL Length Problem
+Visualizing GET URL Length Issues

 From the Python client execution results, checking the URL length for GET: